combo-lab/combo_inertia/USER_GUIDE.md

 ## Server-side rendering

-Inertia.js comes with with server-side rendering (SSR) support.
+Inertia comes with with server-side rendering (SSR) support.

-> [!NOTE]
+> The steps for enabling SSR similar to other backend frameworks, but instead of running a separate Node.js server process to render HTML, `Combo.Inertia` spins up a pool of Node.js process workers to handle SSR calls and manages the state of those node processes from your Elixir process tree.
+This is mostly just an implementation detail that you don't need to be concerned about, but we'll highlight how our `ssr.js` script differs from the Inertia docs.

-> The steps for enabling SSR in Combo are similar to other backend frameworks, but instead of running a separate Node.js server process to render HTML, this package spins up a pool of Node.js process workers to handle SSR calls and manages the state of those node processes from your Elixir process tree.
-This is mostly just an implementation detail that you don't need to be concerned about, but we'll highlight how our `ssr.js` script differs from the Inertia.js docs.
+### Client-side setup

-### Adding an SSR module
+#### Adding the SSR entrypoint

-You'll need to create a JavaScript module that exports a `render` function to perform the actual server-side rendering of pages.
+Create a Node.js module that exports a `render` function to perform the actual server-side rendering of pages.
 Let's name it `ssr.jsx`.

 ```javascript
 // assets/src/js/ssr.jsx